 Whether the deal holds or not - and judging from past record it won't last long - the ceasefire will only strengthen Putin and Assad at least in the short run.

 After a dozen-plus peace plans from Anan and Brahimi to Geneva I, II, III IV, and Vienna, diplomacy continues to thrive while Syria perishes.
 It's like saying the surgery succeeded but he patient died.

 The real deal

 In light of Obama's failure to articulate and implement a sound Syria policy, Kerry's role was focused on conflict or crisis management.
 Obama wanted to avoid the US involvement in the Syrian conflict at all costs, and Kerry was the man for the job.

-On the other hand, Putin wanted at all costs to get involved in Syria, including major military deployment.
+On the other hand, Putin wanted at all costs to do get involved in Syria, including major military deployment.
 And Lavrov was the man to reap the rewards.
 Putin left Washington no other realistic option once Russia became entrenched in Syria.

 |Firefighters extinguish a fire following an air strike by forces loyal to the Syrian government in the rebel-held area of Douma, outskirts of Damascus on September 11 [EPA]